As Seen/Heard On

 - Show you how to test your PDFs for accessibility,

 - Increase your employability and job security if you’re an employee,

 - Help you win more work and charge more as a freelancer,

 - Help you end the design wars,

 - Teach you the business side of accessibility and talking points.

 “This was the course that I have been looking for for the past few years—a course that shows how to set things up in InDesign properly, tag correctly in Acrobat, and then use specific testing tools.

 Colleen gave an easy-to-understand, step-by-step rundown of all the essential aspects of making PDFs accessible for everyone.
 Thanks, Colleen, and to all who help you in getting this course happening.”

-This course covers InDesign accessibility practices and PDF testing in plain English and step by step.
+This course covers accessible design and InDesign accessibility practices and PDF testing in plain English and step by step.
 It includes:

 - easy-to-follow on-demand videos that you can watch any time and at your own pace,